-We provide a broad and balanced curriculum based around the British National Curriculum.
-Staff provide many learning challenges throughout the academic year that require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively.
-The children also benefit from excellent musical, drama and sporting involvement to develop teamwork, independence and resilience.
-Our excellent wellbeing care ensures that all children feel valued and supported within our community, to develop as confident and unique individuals.
+We offer a comprehensive and well-rounded curriculum based on the British National Curriculum.
+Throughout the academic year, our staff present a variety of learning challenges that encourage children to solve problems, engage in creative thinking, and effectively express their knowledge and understanding.
+Additionally, our students benefit from outstanding opportunities in music, drama, and sport, fostering teamwork, independence, and resilience.
+Our exceptional wellbeing support ensures that every child feels valued and nurtured within our community, helping them develop into confident and unique individuals.

 Curriculum overview